 Hearty and healthy, this lentil soup recipe is loaded with flavorful veggies and pasta.
-Lentil soup is a satisfying, meatless entree you can serve in under an hour.
+Lentil soup is a satisfying meatless entree you can have on the table in an hour.

 What do you know about lentils?
 Did you know that lentils are highly nutritious and rich in minerals, protein, and fiber?
 Lentils are a type of legume, or pulse, that have been feeding mankind for thousands of years.
 In the Bible, we’re told that Esau, hungry and tired, traded his birthright to Jacob for a bowl of lentil stew.
 Perhaps it was similar to this one pot green lentil stew with sweet potatoes and kale!